-Spring Batch – CSV to XML File
+Spring Batch – Convert CSV To XML File

 You can read the tutorial Spring Batch to read what is Spring Batch and what are the usages of Spring Batch.